 Roughly 20 percent of nurses work part-time.
 In medical and surgical hospitals, nurses are scheduled on any of three shifts.
 In most other settings, they work normal business hours.
 The majority of RNs are eligible for overtime, but those with supervisory responsibilities are typically salaried.
 Benefits include health benefits, paid vacation and sick/personal time, pension, or 401K eligibility and educational reimbursement.

 What does it feel like to be a registered nurse?

-According to the U.S. Bureau of Labor Statistics, Registered Nursing is a very fast-growing profession with an anticipated increase of 439,900 jobs between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics, Registered Nursing is a very fast-growing profession with an anticipated increase of 439,300 jobs between 2014 and 2024.
+Growth will occur for a number of reasons, including an increased emphasis on preventive care; growing rates of chronic conditions, such as diabetes and obesity and demand for health care services from the baby-boom population as they live longer and more active lives.
 In addition, approximately one million nurses are expected to retire in the same period.
 The resulting shortage of nurses promises full employment and increasing salaries for registered nurses far into the future.

-To enter the profession, one must graduate with an Associate’s Degree (ADN) or Bachelor of Science Degree (BSN) in nursing and then pass the National Council Licensing Examination for Registered Nurses.
+To enter the profession, one must graduate with an Associate’s Degree (ADN) from an accredited registered nurse school or Bachelor of Science Degree (BSN) in nursing and then pass the National Council Licensing Examination for Registered Nurses.